-d.
-How does TexasSure benefit the average driver?
+How does TexasSure benefit drivers?

 TexasSure helps Texans by reducing the number of uninsured vehicles.
 Estimates are that law-abiding motorists pay almost \$1 billion in extra costs in insurance premiums every year to protect themselves against the millions of drivers in Texas who don't have car insurance or who are underinsured.
 Research shows insured drivers strongly support any effort to keep uninsured drivers off the road.